danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 The product consists of several publicly accessible web apps, built with Rails and MySQL.
 Our team is in full control over the product direction, features to be added and tech debt that should be addressed.
 The code base is very large, having been developed and iterated on over 10 years.

 We're part of a mid-sized company that delivers a number of other products and services.
-Prior to the pandemic, most people worked in office, with a few work-from-home days here and there.
+Prior to the pandemic, most people worked in office, with occasional work-from-home days.
 After the pandemic, the company went fully remote and will remain that way going forward.

 Our team has never been big fans of the official scrum methodology, preferring a more kanban/flow approach to delivering features.
 So we were fairly light on the ceremonial meetings, but we did have some regular meetings including a daily standup and some planning meetings.
 We were also in the habit of "let's hop on a call" type meetings, for example to deal with a tricky production bug or figure out how a new feature should be integrated into the existing product.